High-recall, high-precision capture of adverse drug reactions

-A systemic approach to pharmacovigilance, taking into account signals from multiple sources of information – including literature and spontaneous adverse event reports – is needed to make the best risk-benefit decisions.
+Making the best drug risk–benefit decisions requires comprehensive information.
+A systemic approach to pharmacovigilance considers signals from multiple sources of information – including peer-reviewed literature, spontaneous adverse event reports and other regulatory documents.

 How PharmaPendium helps

 Designed to support critical decisions in pre- and post-market drug safety workflows, PharmaPendium provides comparative regulatory-based evidence in a single database.
 It offers:

 - Comprehensive access to searchable regulatory documents from the FDA and EMA